 May 29-June 4: Tu-Sa 8 pm, W & Sa 2 pm, Su 3 pm

 June 26-July 2: Tu-Th 7 pm, F & Sa 5 & 9 pm, Su 7 pm

 July 3-9: M & Th 7 pm, W 2 & 8 pm, F & Sa 5 & 9 pm

 Guides, whose lives were transformed by the events of 9/11, share their personal stories while taking visitors on a tour of Ground Zero.
 The 75-minute walking tours run on the hour Sun-Fri 11 a.m.-3 p.m., Sat 11 a.m.-4 p.m. $22 adults, $17 students/military, $7 children ages 6-12 (includes admission to the 9/11 Tribute Center).

 In the 1960s Bronx, a gangster takes a young boy under his wing and introduces him to the mob life, much to the disapproval of his loving, hard-working father.
 As the boy grows into a man, which family and code of honor will he chose?
-The original doo-wop score for this new musical is by Tony and Oscar winner Alan Menken and Tony nominee Glenn Slater.
+Chazz Palminteri has written the book for the new musical, while the original doo-wop score is by Tony and Oscar winner Alan Menken and Tony nominee Glenn Slater.
 Robert De Niro co-directs with Jerry Zaks.

 (Closes Oct.
 30, 2016)

 The Mint Theater Company revives N.C.
 Hunter’s play about a midlife crisis.
 While picnicking at the seaside in postwar England, a member of the Foreign Service realizes that his once-promising career is a professional disappointment.
 Is it too late for him to start afresh?

 (Previews begin March 30, 2017, opens April 27, 2017, closes July 23, 2017)